JLevstein/twine-sound-macros/README.md

 5. Dance to your cool new music!

 ## Documentation
-You can call any of the macros
+You can call any of the macros from your passages with the following commands:
 + Play - `<<playSound $sound>>`
   + Will play the chosen audio file.
 Must be used before any command except `loopSound`
 + Loop - `<<loopSound $sound>>`